-In some circumstances, limited additional factors such as those outlined below may be taken into account in determining allocation.
-However, the highest available credential level always remains a primary criterion.
+In some circumstances, we may take limited additional factors such as those outlined below into account when determining allocation.
+TIS National may also depart from this policy in other exceptional circumstances.
+However, the highest available NAATI credential level always remains a primary criterion.

 TIS National accepts that there are sometimes circumstances where an interpreter of a specific gender is required.
 For example, this may be necessary for sensitive matters, especially those of a medical nature.
-To facilitate this, clients can indicate the gender of interpreter required (where this is important).
-TIS National will then allocate the highest credentialed available interpreter of that gender, wherever possible.
+To facilitate this, clients can indicate the gender of interpreter required if this is important.
+We will then allocate the most highly credentialed available interpreter of that gender wherever possible.

-Occasionally, clients may advise TIS National that they require an interpreter with a Working with Children’s Check (or equivalent).
-Such requests are made in order to comply with relevant legislation and TIS National will therefore give such requests priority when determining allocation.
-In these circumstances, allocation will be to the most highly credentialed available interpreter who holds the required Check.
+Occasionally, clients may specify that a worker screening check, such as a Working with Children’s Check, is required in order to comply with relevant legislation.
+In these circumstances, we will allocate the most highly credentialed available interpreter who holds the required Check.

 Specific Interpreter Requests:

-TIS National strongly encourages clients to avoid requesting specific interpreters where possible.
+TIS National strongly encourages clients to avoid requesting specific interpreters where possible, as this:

-- limit TIS National’s ability to supply an interpreter, particularly for urgent requests (the specified interpreter may not be available when requested); and
+- may limit our ability to supply an interpreter, particularly for urgent requests (the specified interpreter may not be available when requested); and

-- may not result in allocation of the most highly credentialed interpreter available for your appointment.
+- may not result in allocation of the interpreter with the highest NAATI credential available for your booking.

-Whilst such requests are assessed on a case by case basis, they are more likely to be considered favourably where a client can demonstrate that allocation of the nominated interpreter is:
+Requests are assessed on a case by case basis and are more likely to be considered favourably if a client can demonstrate that allocation of the nominated interpreter is: